 See "SOURCES OF PAYMENT FOR THE BONDS - Insurance Relating to the Property."
-There can be no assurance that such proceeds will be adequate to redeem all of the Bonds (see "RISK FACTORS - The Base Rental Payments - Insurance" herein).
+There can be no assurance that insurance proceeds will be adequate to redeem all of the Bonds following an insured loss (see "RISK FACTORS - The Base Rental Payments - Insurance" herein).

 Notice of Redemption.
-The Trustee on behalf and at the expense of the Authority shall send by first class mail, or if the Owner of such Bonds is a depository, by such method as acceptable to such depository, notice of any redemption to the respective Owners of any Bonds designated for redemption at their respective addresses appearing on the Registration Books, to the Securities Depositories and to one or more Information Services by such manner of delivery as then acceptable to such entities, at least 30 but not more than 60 days prior to the date fixed for redemption; provided, however, that neither failure to receive any such notice so sent nor any defect therein shall affect the validity of the proceedings for the redemption of such Bonds or the cessation of the accrual of interest thereon.
-Such notice shall state the date of the notice, the redemption date, the redemption place and the redemption price and shall specify the Series designation, the CUSIP numbers, the Bond numbers and the maturity or maturities (in the event of redemption of all of the Bonds of such maturity or maturities in whole) of the Bonds to be redeemed, and shall require that such Bonds be then surrendered at the Trust Office of the Trustee for redemption at the redemption price, giving notice also that further interest on such Bonds will not accrue from and after the redemption date.
+The Trustee on behalf and at the expense of the Authority shall send by first class mail, or if the Owner of such Bonds is a depository, by such method as acceptable to such depository, notice of any redemption to the respective Owners of any Bonds designated for redemption at their respective addresses appearing on the Registration Books, to the Securities Depositories and to one or more Information Services by such manner of delivery as then acceptable to such entities, at least 30 but not more than 60 days prior to the date fixed for redemption.
+Such notice shall state the date of the notice, the redemption date, the redemption place and the redemption price and shall specify the CUSIP numbers, the Bond numbers and the maturity or maturities (in the event of redemption of all of the Bonds of such maturity or maturities in whole) of the Bonds to be redeemed, and shall require that such Bonds be then surrendered at the Trust Office of the Trustee for redemption at the redemption price, giving notice also that further interest on such Bonds will not accrue from and after the redemption date.
+Such notice of redemption may also state that no representation is made as to the accuracy or correctness of the CUSIP numbers printed therein or on the Bonds.
+Neither the failure to receive any notice so mailed, nor any defect in such notice, shall affect the validity of the proceedings for the redemption of the Bonds or the cessation of accrual of interest thereon from and after the date fixed for redemption.

-So long as DTC is the registered Owner of the Bonds, all such notices will be provided to DTC as the Owner, without respect to the beneficial ownership of the Bonds.
+So long as DTC is the registered Owner of the Bonds, all redemption notices will be provided only to DTC as the Owner and not to the Beneficial Owners of the Bonds.
 See "APPENDIX E - THE BOOK-ENTRY SYSTEM."